Lin-jun-xiang/awesome-vscode-extensions/README.md

 <img src="img/2023-03-25-16-10-51.png" width="60%">

 ### ButterTheme
-* As the name suggests, this is an eye-catching *cream yellow* theme
+* As the name suggests, this is an eye-catching *milk yellow* theme
 * A very rare theme (to put it bluntly, not many people use it), but the author likes it very much
 * If you can't find this theme, <a href="https://marketplace.visualstudio.com/items?itemName=Levampire.Buttur" target="_blank">link</a>